Employment benefits and expenses

 Employees earning £8,500 and over

 The vast majority of people were taxed according to the rules for employees who earned at a rate of £8,500 per year and over.
-You can find more information on these rules in our section ‘What are benefits in kind?’.
+You can find more information on these rules on our page ‘What are benefits-in-kind?’.